 The research project was conducted in the Laser Diagnostic and Metrology Laboratory (UTAPRAD-DIM) at ENEA Research Center in Frascati.
 My contribute mainly consisted in the characterization of the fresco painting technique adopted by Michelangelo Buonarroti in the Sistine Chapel, in order to reproduce in laboratory 72 mural painting samples which could provide a palette of pigments used especially in Rome during the Renaissance.
 The final purpose of the interdisciplinary research was to collect the spectral analysis data in an appropriate database of pigments, valid as a reference model for some necessary operations to be performed on the actual mural paintings, like preliminary diagnosis and evaluation or redefinition of the conservative state as well as eventual restoration works.

-The project led me to the development of an experimental thesis entitled: “La tecnica pittorica a fresco di Michelangelo: caratterizzazione chimicofisica dei pigmenti”; in English: “Michelangelo’s fresco painting technique: chemico-physical characterisation of the pigments”, supervised by prof. Gianfranco Bocchinfuso and tutor dr. Valeria Spizzichino, which earned me a bachelor’s degree cum laude in Sciences of Cultural Heritage at the University of Rome Tor Vergata in 2012.
+The project at ENEA National Research Center in Frascati led me to the development of an experimental thesis entitled: “La tecnica pittorica a fresco di Michelangelo: caratterizzazione chimicofisica dei pigmenti”; in English: “Michelangelo’s fresco painting technique: chemico-physical characterisation of the pigments”, supervised by prof. Gianfranco Bocchinfuso and tutor dr. Valeria Spizzichino, which earned me a bachelor’s degree cum laude in Sciences of Cultural Heritage at the University of Rome Tor Vergata in 2012.

 Part of the research results has been published and presented at the “7th International Conference on Laser Induced Breakdown Spectroscopy” (Luxor, Egypt, 29 September – 4 October 2012) and “The Third Balkan Symposium On Archaeometry”, entitled “The Unknown Face of the Artwork” (Bucharest, Romania, 29 – 30 October 2012).